I was born into the divide.

 I had spent my entire childhood embarrassed that my parents were Deaf.
 Wishing I was like everyone else.

-My daughter wasn’t just telling me about herself.
+My daughter was not just telling me about herself.
 She was holding up a mirror.
-And in it, I saw myself at her age — carrying the exact same weight.
-And for the first time, I didn’t look away.
+In it, I saw myself at her age, carrying the same weight.